Jolak5/kanban-copy/leaderboard/m1_basic_structure.md

   - Follow our list of [best practices for JavaScript](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/javascript_best_practices.md).
 ### Project requirements

-- Create an **npm project with webpack**.
-If you need some guidance, follow [this guide](https://webpack.js.org/guides/getting-started/#basic-setup).
+- Create an **npm project with webpack**. (if you need a refresher, check the previous project or webpack exercise).
-- Develop a basic web application, use this wireframe as a guide:
+- Write plain HTML markup, with minimum styling (only to make the layout) as you will implement styles in the following steps.
+Use this wireframe as a guide:
 <p align="center">
   <img src="./images/leaderboard_wireframe.png" alt="Basic UI"  width="500px"/>
 </p>

-- Add just the basic styling for the layout.
 - Don't make API calls (you'll do it in a following lesson)
 - Use ES6 modules, with *import* and *export*.